FriedSu/ForNotes/README.md

 Check Expenses by Time Period
 --------------------------------
-1. The `Daily` feature checks the expenses on a daily basis
-2. The `Weekly` feature checks the expenses on a weekly basis
-3. The `Monthly` feature checks the expenses on a monthly basis
+1. The `Monthly` feature checks the total expenses on a monthly basis

 Calculate Modified Expense
 --------------------------